chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

 .. image:: ../images/visual-studio-build-tools-selection.png

-Build jax-sklearn by running the following command in your `xlearn-env` conda environment or virtualenv:
+Build secret-learn by running the following command in your `xlearn-env` conda environment or virtualenv:

 .. prompt:: bash $